 How can I prevent post-op constipation?
 Narcotic use after surgery can cause constipation.
 The nursing staff will assist you to minimize this through use of stool softeners.
 You can do your part by increasing dietary fiber, fluid intake and increased activity.
 Begin stool softeners three days before surgery and continue until four to six weeks after surgery.

 In the Operating Room

 The total length of time in the operating room is approximately two hours.
-You will also spend about two hours in the recovery room.
+You will also spend about 1.5 hours in the recovery room, or post anesthesia care unit (PACU).

 Recovering in the Hospital